Ever wondered why a handful of niche players dominate businesses of the same industry? The answer lies in their personalized marketing strategy.

 A study from the University of Texas showed that personalization helps you reach consumers in two ways:

 - Personalized content makes consumers feel that they have some control over what they wish to see.

 - It saves them from information overload.

 Take Netflix, for example.
-They offer more than 4,000 shows on their platform.
+They offer more than 15000 shows on their platform.
 It’s impossible to go through all of them manually.
-So they created the "Recommended for you" section.
-Based on the shows you watched in the past, it will suggest other shows you’re likely to enjoy.
+So they make use of advanced algorithms that work as a recommendation system.
+Based on the shows, devices used, and duration you watched in the past, it will suggest other shows you’re likely to enjoy.

 Note how they also use personal information such as someone’s first name to personalize this page: “Top Picks for Joshua”.
 The algorithms behind these recommendations filter out all irrelevant shows, improving your viewing experience and ultimately keeping you longer on the platform.